 - Video Tutorials

-Video assignments can be a research intensive, collaborative and highly engaging student activity.
-The video can demonstrate skills, knowledge and communication strategies.
-You can find some DU student examples at http://otl.du.edu/knowledgebase/what-are-some-examples-of-video-activities/.
+Video assignments can be a research-intensive, collaborative, and highly engaging student activity.
+The video can demonstrate skills, knowledge, and communication strategies.
+View some student video projects to give you ideas for your next class assignment.

 - Ensure that the project grade has the appropriate weight.